verbb/formie/docs/guides/submissions-workflows/relations-between-submissions-and-entries.md

 When the form submits, those elements are stored as relations on the submission.

-## Read relations from a submission
+## Read Relations from a Submission

 ```twig
 {% set submission = craft.formie.submissions.id(3344).one() %}